syncthing/docs/users/config.rst

 progressUpdateIntervalS
     How often in seconds the progress of ongoing downloads is made available to the GUI.

-symlinksEnabled
-    Whether to sync symlinks, if supported by the system.
-Symlinks are supported on all platforms except for Windows, where they are ignored.
-Syncthing does not differentiate between different types of symlinks.

 limitBandwidthInLan
     Whether to apply bandwidth limits to devices in the same broadcast domain